rizinorg/cutter/docs/source/user-docs/menus/menu-bar.rst

-Menu bar
+Menu Bar
 ========

-Depending on your desktop environment menu bar is located either at the top of window or top of the screen.
+Depending on your desktop environment menu bar is located either at the top of the window or top of the screen.

 .. toctree::